apostrophecms/apostrophe-documentation/reference/apostrophe-templates/index.md

 ### addStandardFilters(*env*)

 ### renderPageForModule(*req*, *template*, *data*, *module*)
-Typically you will call the `renderPage` method of your own module, provided by the `apostrophe-module` base class, which is a wrapper for this method.
-Also consider calling `sendPage` which is even more convenient and adds tabs to the data object, etc.

-Generate a complete HTML page for transmission to the browser.

-If `req.error` is truthy, it is logged similarly to a template error and the `error.html` template is displayed.

-If `template` is a function it is passed a data object, otherwise it is rendered as a nunjucks template relative to this module via self.render.

-`data` is provided to the template, with additional default properties as described below.

-`module` is the module from which the template should be rendered, if an explicit module name is not part of the template name.

-Additional properties merged with the `data object:

-"outerLayout" is set to...

-"apostrophe-templates:outerLayout.html"

-Or:

-"apostrophe-templates:refreshLayout.html"

-This allows the template to handle either a content area refresh or a full page render just by doing this:

-{% extend outerLayout %}

-Note the lack of quotes.

-Under the following conditions, "refreshLayout.html" is used in place of "outerLayout.html":

-req.xhr is true (always set on AJAX requests by jQuery) req.query.xhr is set to simulate an AJAX request req.decorate is false req.query.apos_refresh is true

-These default properties are also provided on the `data` object visible in Nunjucks:

-user (req.user)
-query (req.query)
-permissions (req.user._permissions)
-calls (javascript markup to insert all global and request-specific calls pushed by server-side code) data (javascript markup to insert all global and request-specific data pushed by server-side code)
-### renderPageForModule(*req*, *template*, *data*, *module*)
 Typically you will call the `sendPage` method of your own module, provided by the `apostrophe-module` base class, which is a wrapper for this method.